rothsandro/eleventy-notes/Templating/Queries.md

 ];
 ```

-### Offset and Limit
+## Offset and limit

-The `offset` and `limit` properties allow you to limit the number of items returned by the query.
+The `offset` and `limit` properties allow you to limit the number of items returned:

 ```yml
 myQuery: